Saturday, June 27, 2026

 Monday, June 8, 2026

-If my smutty dystopian novel about naked sex slaves were about an opium addict in Victorian England, it would be Alexis Hall's new novel Never After
+If my smutty dystopian novel about naked sex slaves were instead about an opium addict in Victorian England, it would be Alexis Hall's new novel Never After

 Yes, this is my second Alexis Hall book review in a row on this blog, which I suppose is bad form, but I had so many thoughts about Never After that I could not wait.